straw-hat-team/adr/src/adrs/7565730517/README.md

 ## Resolution

-- You `MUST NOT` log to Sentry unless the issue is actionable and needs fixing.
+- You `MUST NOT` log to the error reporting tool unless the issue is actionable and needs fixing.
 - You `MUST` treat `error` logs as production issues to be fixed.
 You `SHOULD` validate log level usage as part of code reviews.
 PRs introducing `error` or higher logs must justify them.